ibexa/documentation-developer/docs/api/field_type_form_and_template.md

         - { name: ez.fieldFormMapper.value, fieldType: custom }
 ```

+Tag the mapper according to the support you need to provide:

-Services must be tagged with `ez.fieldFormMapper.value` when providing content editing support (`FieldValueFormMapperInterface` interface)
+- Add the `ez.fieldFormMapper.value` tag when providing content editing support (`FieldValueFormMapperInterface` interface).
-and with `ez.fieldFormMapper.definition` when providing Field Type definition editing support (`FieldDefinitionFormMapperInterface` interface).
+- Add the `ez.fieldFormMapper.definition` tag when providing Field Type definition editing support (`FieldDefinitionFormMapperInterface` interface).
 The `fieldType` key has to correspond to the name of your Field Type.

 ## Content view templates